quietlychris/site/writing/transitioning_to_systemd.md

 ```
 ---

-[^1]: [1] The N2+ a great little machine, but if you're in North America and considering a purchase, I'd suggest using [Ameridroid](https://ameridroid.com/products/odroid-n2-plus?variant=32211327320098) instead of Hardkernel.
-I at one point purchased an Odroid-C4 directly from Hardkernel which was de
+[^1]: The N2+ a great little machine, but if you're in North America and considering a purchase, I'd suggest using [Ameridroid](https://ameridroid.com/products/odroid-n2-plus?variant=32211327320098) instead of Hardkernel.
+I at one point purchased an Odroid-C4 directly from Hardkernel which quickly developed some hardware issues.
+Getting an RMA notice from Hardkernel didn't take too long, but the shipping cost to/from the United States to their factory would have been over twice the cost of buying a new board.
+On the other hand, I haven't any issues with Ameridroid-purchased boards, but their customer support for things like making small order modifications has been really great, and I've been a pretty happy customer for a number of SBC-related part orders.